 After adding the ASMAppliance object as a vRO resource, you can start running the workflow to deploy and update Services.
 In this example, the following steps describe how to deploy a new Service using vRO.

-- In run mode, click Workflows view, navigate Library → Dell Acive System Manager → Sample Workflow → Synchronous → Deploy Service → Start Workflow (which allow vRO workflows to call ASM for infrastructure). - NOTE: The Synchronous workflow is used for demonstration.
+1. Workflow → Synchronous → Deploy Service → Start Workflow (which allow vRO workflows to call ASM for infrastructure).

+NOTE: The Synchronous workflow is used for demonstration.

 The default ASMAppliance object should already be set as the input parameter